Spacious 14' X 14' Bedroom with a King Size Bed

-Geronimo (1829-1909) inspired this spacious 575 square-foot accommodation… In the 1870s and 1880’s this Chiricahua Apache chief led the revolt of 4,000 Apaches forcibly removed by U.S authorities to a barren Arizona reservation.
+Geronimo (1829-1909) inspired this spacious 575 square-foot accommodation.
+In the 1870s and 1880’s, this Chiricahua Apache chief led the revolt of 4,000 Apaches forcibly removed by U.S authorities to a barren Arizona reservation.
 Following Geronimo’s arrest and hard labor, he was placed on the Fort Sill Reservation in Oklahoma.
-The framed photograph in the living room is Houston Geronimo who is a member of the Mescalero Apache nation is of Oliver Enjady, a Mescalero Apache and great grandson of Perico (White Horse) who was Geronimo’s messenger.
+The framed photograph in the living room is Houston Geronimo who is a member of the Mescalero Apache nation and of Oliver Enjady, a Mescalero Apache and great grandson of Perico (White Horse) who was Geronimo’s messenger.

 Handsome Lake Suite

 Handsome Lake (c.
 1735-1815} inspired this spacious 575 square-foot accommodation.
 Handsome lake was the Seneca Tribe half-brother of Corn planter, and most noted as a prophet who developed a religion called Gai’wiio or Good Message, which combined elements of Christian and Native beliefs.
 After Handsome Lake’s death in 1815, his teachings continued to spread and become the foundation for the Longhouse religion.
 Still a vital force, this religion plays an important role in preserving the Iroquois’ sacred and cultural heritage.